 Golf: I don’t personally golf, but Brian does.
 He played at the Dubai Creek Golf & Yacht Club that overlooks the Creek and Marina.
 According to Brian, beautiful but not the best.
 Sorry Dubai, but there are better golf courses in Cabo San Lucas.

 The Dubai Fountain: Another of the” world’s largest.”
 A choreographed fountain system set on the Burj Khalifa Lake, at the center of Downtown Dubai.
 Or, a copycat of the fountains at the Bellagio in Las Vegas is only more significant.
 Is anyone catching the bigger and better theme?

 Abu Dhabi and Sheikh Zayed Mosque

 The highlight of the trip for me.
-Sheikh Zayed Mosque is up there with the Taj Mahal regarding beauty and awe.
+Sheikh Zayed Mosque is up there with the Taj Mahal in beauty and awe.
 Getting in is a different story!
 I had a fantastic outfit and a matching headscarf.
 The problem is my white linen dress was deemed see-through.
-Because of this, I had to wear an Abaya that was black along with my beautiful headscarf.
+Because of this, I had to wear a black Abaya along with my beautiful headscarf.
 My outfit was ruined and did not match.
 However, this did not spoil the splendor of this mosque – it’s stunning.

 The Gold Souk